temporalio/documentation/kb/temporal-platform-limits-sheet.md

 date: 2022-06-07T00:00:00Z
 ---

-Running into limits can cause unexpected failures, so be mindful when you design your systems.
+Running into limits can cause unexpected failures.
+Knowing Temporal's limits can prevent that.

-Here is a list of many hard (error) or soft (warn) limits that you could encounter while using the Temporal Platform.
+This page details many of the hard and soft limits that are coded into the Temporal Platform.

-Unless otherwise stated, Event limits apply to all Events occurring simultaneously on a system.
+Hard limits will fail with an error; soft limits will warn the user about the limit to be exceeded.

 <!-- truncate -->